jkbkasprzak/mclocalizer/README.md

 # McLocalizer

-Tool for finding problematic classes in software repositories.
+Tool for detecting what is notoriously broken in software repository.

 ## Install
 Clone the repository: